 |Frequency||Individuals shall make a deposit every month.
 But, it does not apply when such a subscriber is suspended.|

 |Maturity Date||The PF matures at the date of one’s retirement or superannuation.
 However, contributions continue until 3 months before retirement as per GPF rules.|

 Individuals can declare a nominee when first subscribing to the General Provident Fund.
 As per the rules, the nominee should be a family member.

 Subscribers may also declare more than one nominee.
 In that case, he/she should also specify the share of each nominated entity.
 It is also possible to appoint a minor when he/she reaches the majority age, i.e. 18 years.

 Perhaps the most pertinent of all is the GPF withdrawal rules.
 The primary criterion here is that individuals must complete at least 10 years of service before being eligible to withdraw from their GPF.
 Prior to 2017, this limit was set at 15 years.

-The balance on GPF earns interest throughout.
-The Central Government revises such rate from time to time.
-For the period between 1st April and 30th June 2020, this rate had been set at 7.1%.
+The GPF balance earns interest throughout.
+The Central Government revises such rates from time to time.
+For the recent quarter, GPF interest rate had been set at 7.1%.